jeffreycwitt/pl339/docs/05-information-as-entropy.md

 But this would have been impossible with the first approach.

-The first example would require a RE-ENCODING.
+The first example would require a manual RE-ENCODING.
 I would have to go back through each of the "blue" things and interpret the semantics, figure out which things are "blue" because they are headings and which things are "blue" because they are measurements, and only after that act of human interpretation could the transformation be made.

 <iframe src="https://jsfiddle.net/mvt093fr/9/embedded/html,css,result/dark/" width="100%" style="min-height: 500px"></iframe>